santogioia-scandit/data-capture-documentation/docs/sdks/flutter/add-sdk.md

 ### 2b.
 Add the Scandit Data Capture SDK manually

-After you download the archive containing all the plugins at [ssl.scandit.com/dashboard/downloads](https://ssl.scandit.com/dashboard/downloads), unzip the archive.
+After you download the [archive](https://ssl.scandit.com/dashboard/downloads) containing all the plugins, unzip the archive.
 It includes the available Flutter plugins, including the scandit-flutter-datacapture-core plugin that all other plugins depend on.

 Move the required Scandit Data Capture SDK Flutter plugins to some subdirectory within your app folder, e.g. to libs/ and then open the pubspec.yaml file located inside the app folder, and add required Scandit plugin(s) under dependencies.
 In the following snippet we’re adding [ScanditBarcodeCapture API](barcode-capture/api.html)